stalanov/trainee-react-app/README.md

 ## Star Wars API viewer

 This is a small trainee web-application was made using React.
-It provide client for viewing [Star Wars API](https://swapi.co/)
+It provides client for viewing [Star Wars API](https://swapi.co/)

 Project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).